-The course will address approaches to the acutely psychotic, recovering psychotic patient, and the concept of early intervention.
-Strategies for treatment of the depressive disorders will be emphasized including strategies for treatment of bipolar patients who are non-compliant or treatment resistant.
+An updated review of neurobiology and brain function will be presented.
+Specific categories of treatment will include treatment of schizophrenia, bipolar disorder, depression, anxiety, sleep disorders, borderline personality and eating disorders.
+The course will address strategies for bipolar patients who are noncompliant or treatment-resistant; approaches to the acutely psychotic, recovering psychotic patient, and the concept of early intervention.
+The role of medical switch versus augmentation strategies for treatment-resistant depression will be reviewed.
 Psychiatric medications for the elderly will be reviewed, including dosage adjustments for age, drug interactions, and sensitivity to side effects.
-The role of psychopharmacology in the treatment of generalized anxiety disorder, OCD, panic disorder, traumatic syndromes and sleep disorders will be emphasized.
-This course will highlight the establishment and importance of therapeutic alliance when prescribing all psychotropic medications, the interplay between pharmacologic and non-pharmacologic treatments, benefits and hazards of prescribers/non-prescriber co-treatment relationships.
-Educational presentation will be in seminar format and include lectures, participants discussion and Q &A.
+The role of psychopharmacology in the treatment of obsessive symptoms, panic symptoms, and traumatic syndromes will be emphasized.
+The course will emphasize the establishment and importance of therapeutic alliance when prescribing all psychotropic medications, the interplay between pharmacologic and nonpharmacologic treatments, benefits and hazards of prescriber/non-prescriber co-treatment relationships.
+Educational presentation will be in seminar format and include lectures, participant discussion and Q & A.

-- Understand psychotropic drug treatment, with particular emphasis on recent advances and practical prescribing information;
+- Evaluate psychotropic drug treatment options with particular emphasis on recent advances and practical prescribing information;

-- Describe the latest research in neurobiology and brain function;
+- Analyze the latest research in neurobiology and brain function;

-- Implement evidence-based approaches to treating acutely psychotic and recovering psychotic patients;
+- Incorporate evidence-based approaches to treating acutely psychotic and recovering psychotic patient;

 - Make dosage adjustments in the elderly for age, drug interactions, and sensitivity to side effects;

-- Describe the role of psychopharmacology in generalized anxiety disorders, OCD, panic disorders, traumatic syndromes and sleep disorders;
+- Describe the role of psychopharmacology in the treatment of anxiety, sleeping disorders, obsessive symptoms, panic symptoms, and traumatic syndrome;

-- Describe the pharmacologic approaches to the patient with personality disorders and eating disorders;
+- Determine pharmacologic approaches to the patient with personality disorder;

 - Develop a therapeutic alliance when prescribing psychotropic medications;